carlokos/OnlineStoreFrontend/README.md

 # Characteristics
 - User-friendly interfaces easy to use
-- Real time updates with cart and orders
+- Real time updates with cart, orders and products stock
 - Secure login and sign up with scripting password
 - Admin privileges
 - All in a docker container to easy use